 Carrie leads Hirschler’s multidisciplinary PACE team, which to date, can claim more national PACE experience than any other law firm in the country.
 Carrie advises PACE capital providers on all transactional elements of a PACE deal—from financing structures, to real estate due diligence, to document negotiation and compliance.
 With extensive PACE knowledge in a variety of jurisdictions, she also works with program administrators and municipalities throughout the lifecycle of a PACE project to improve national PACE programs and standardize PACE documentation.
 Notably, Carrie was involved in several PACE funding “firsts:” the first PACE-funded office construction project in the United States (Milwaukee, Wisconsin), the first new construction PACE transaction in the District of Columbia, and the first rated C-PACE securitization in the country.

-Consistent with her “can do” attitude, Carrie completed a rigorous, four-year JD/MBA joint degree program at the University of Richmond in only three years of study.
-At Hirschler she serves as a leader of the Commercial Real Estate Finance and Investment Practice Group, chair of the Commercial Real Estate and Finance Associate Development Program, and an active participant (and former co-chair) of the Women’s Initiatives Network (WIN).
+Consistent with her “can do” attitude, Carrie completed a rigorous, four-year JD-MBA joint degree program at the University of Richmond in only three years of study.
+At Hirschler she serves as Co-Chair of the Commercial Real Estate Finance and Investment Practice Group, an active participant (and former Chair) of the Women's Initiatives Network (WIN), and the former Chair of the Commercial Real Estate and Finance Associate Development Program.

 Named to “Legal Elite,” (Legal Services/Pro Bono), Virginia Business, 2017

 Selected as “Influential Woman of Virginia,” Virginia Lawyers Weekly, 2010

 Named a “Virginia Rising Star,” Real Estate, Super Lawyers, Law & Politics, 2007 and 2009

 Recipient, Women of Distinction Award (Law), Girl Scout Commonwealth Council of Virginia, 2009